juliancoronado/juliancoronado/README.md

 ### Hi there 👋

+☕️ My new mobile app, Cafe Buddy, is now available!
+Visit the site to [learn more](https://cafebuddy.app/)!

-🔭 I've just published my first Android app!
-It's open source so you can find it [here](https://github.com/juliancoronado/MinimalBitcoinWidget)!
+🔭 Check out my open-source Android app [here](https://github.com/juliancoronado/MinimalBitcoinWidget)!

 📫 And you can reach me @ julian.c28@gmail.com or by visiting my [personal website](https://jcoronado.dev)!